-FusionReactor is a developer-focused production-grade monitoring tool.
+FusionReactor is a developer-focused production-grade monitoring tool for monolithic servers and distributed servers.
 It’s designed for software developers, technical support, and DevOps.
 Its main objective is to show you exactly why your application is running slowly or breaking in production.
 The benefit is that once you know the problem, you can fix the issue as quickly as possible.
 FusionReactor has a number of capabilities that allow you to gain insight into all kinds of different production issues.
 This blog will introduce you to FusionReactor Production Debugger.
 This enables you to interactively debug your application in production with almost zero performance impact and without affecting more than a single thread.

 An exception is going to be thrown in by trying to find the length of a string which has not been initialized.
 Once this is run, we will see the error in the Error History view in FusionReactor.